 I’m not able to give you exact ingredient measurements for this lamb recipe.
 Andrew picked each ingredient up in his hands and sprinkled them over the lamb, covering it thoroughly.

 A 12 lb leg of lamb should be roasted in an oven at 325 – 350 degrees for approximately 4 hours.
 If you use a convection oven, then lower the temperature a little.
-You can also use a spit.
+You can also use a rotisserie.
 The temperature inside the lamb needs to reach 145 degrees.
 If you’d also like to add fresh rosemary, arrange the sprigs lightly around the lamb because it has a very strong flavor.
 Andrew’s leg of lamb was roasted with small yellow potatoes that were cut in half and set in the roasting pan beside the leg.
 The pan drippings are all you need to flavor them.
 And do they ever!
 Add the potatoes during the last 2 hours of cooking.

 Andrew’s marinade ingredients: